Join the iTeam for Summer Innovation Institute 2014!

 What is the Summer Innovation Institute (SII)?

-The SII is a two-week, intensive transformational instructional program funded by Information Technology Services for full-time, benefit-based faculty at the University of San Diego, that will enable them to build or improve a current Blackboard course, utilizing learning technologies and functionality designed to increase student learning and engagement.
+The SII is a two-week, intensive transformational instructional program funded by Information Technology Services and supported by the Provost's Office, this initiative is for full-time, benefit-based faculty at the University of San Diego, and will enable them to build or improve a current Blackboard course, utilizing learning technologies and functionality designed to increase student learning and engagement.
 It is designed to create a partnership between the iTeam/ITS and University of San Diego faculty, both during and after the Institute.

 We will examine course materials, discover techniques for keeping your students engaged, delve into pedagogical theory combined with hands-on course development opportunities.
 Our professional instructional support team will work with you to help you design a course that meets your learning outcomes.
 Faculty will become familiar with Blackboard tools and features that will help them reach their teaching goals.